Asia Today: Tokyo’s daily infections top 600 for first time

 In other developments in the region:

+— Sri Lanka’s minority Muslim community has started a campaign against compulsory cremation of people who die from COVID-19 by refusing to claim the bodies of their relatives, a lawmaker said Thursday.
+Rauff Hakeem, an opposition legislator representing the Sri Lanka Muslim Congress, said there are 20 unclaimed bodies lying in morgues because of anger among Muslims over the policy.
+The government announced the mandatory cremation policy in March, saying that high temperature is the only way to completely destroy the coronavirus.
+Muslims have repeatedly asked to be allowed to bury bodies, citing religious requirements.
+The Supreme Court earlier this month rejected a petition against compulsory cremation.
+Sri Lanka is a predominantly Buddhist nation in which most people, including the second largest religious group, Hindus, burn their dead.
+Muslims make up about 7% of the country’s 22 million people.
+Sri Lanka has reported 30,075 coronavirus cases, including 144 deaths.

-— India is reporting 31,521 newly confirmed coronavirus infections in the past 24 hours, dropping to just over a third of the peak level seen in mid-September.
-India’s single-day cases have remained below 50,000 for more than a month.
-The Health Ministry also reported 412 deaths Thursday, raising India’s total fatalities to 141,772.
+— India is reporting 31,521 newly coronavirus infections in the past 24 hours, dropping to just over a third of the peak seen in mid-September.
+Single-day cases have remained below 50,000 for more than a month.
+The Health Ministry also reported 412 deaths on Thursday, raising India’s total fatalities to 141,772.
 The ministry said some coronavirus vaccines are likely to receive licenses in the next few weeks.
 It has outlined an initial plan to immunize 300 million people.

-— South Korea has reported another new 682 cases of the coronavirus, as officials work to expand testing to slow transmissions.
+— South Korea has reported 682 new cases of the coronavirus, as officials work to expand testing to slow infections.
 The Korea Disease Control and Prevention Agency said Thursday that more than 500 of the new cases came from the Seoul metropolitan area, which has emerged as the center of a viral resurgence critics have blamed on decreased social distancing.
-Infections were also reported in major cities throughout the nation, including Busan, Ulsan and Daegu, which was the epicenter of the country’s previous outbreak in spring.
+Infections were also reported in major cities throughout the nation, including Busan, Ulsan and Daegu, which was the epicenter of the country’s previous outbreak in the spring.

 Follow AP’s coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak